What is counseling?

 Yes.
 It is not only a legal and ethical requirement for counselors, but it is a vital part of the effectiveness of treatment.
 Without confidentiality there is no trust and without trust, growth cannot happen.
 We live in a small enough town that we could run into each other; I tell my clients that in order to protect their privacy, I am going to be rude and act like I don't know them.
 Why?
 Because if I am with a friend or family member, they are going to ask me how I know my client: answering truthfully breaks confidentiality, lying breaks my moral code.
 My clients have the option to initiate contact with me in public, once they know the risks.

-No, I do not.
-I am considered an "out-of-network provider."
-If you want your insurance company to pay for the cost of therapy, I will provide you a claim form that has all the necessary information to allow you to file the claim for reimbursement of "out-of-network services."
+If you have a different insurance, you are responsible for the full price of the session upfront.
+I am considered an "out-of-network provider" for all other insurance companies.
+If you want your insurance company to help pay for the cost of therapy, I will provide you a claim form that has all the necessary information to allow you to file the claim for reimbursement of "out-of-network services."
+Once your claim is processed, the insurance company will reimburse you directly.

 Insurance companies choose who NEEDS therapy, what type of therapy, the diagnosis and for how long.
 Counseling is about YOU; you are unique: you might need 6 sessions or 24 sessions to achieve your goals.